-The Financial Strategy outlines Council's financial vision for the next 10-20 years and the impacts on rates, debt, levels of service and investments.
-It will guide Council's future funding decisions and, along with the infrastructure strategy, informs the capital and operational spending for the Long-Term Plan 2018-2028.
+The Financial Strategy outlines the Council's financial vision for the next 10-20 years and the impacts on rates, debt, levels of service and investments.
+It will guide the Council's future funding decisions and, along with the infrastructure strategy, informs the capital and operational spending for the LTP 2021-2031.

-Three key financial limits are established in the Financial Strategy that set Council's overall financial boundaries for its activities.
+Three key financial limits are established in the Financial Strategy that set the Council's overall financial boundaries for its activities.
 These include:

-- Rates Income limited to \$51 million per annum and targeted rates to \$46 million per annum. - Rates Increases limited to a maximum of 3% per annum, plus an allowance for annual growth in rateable properties. - Debt net external debt limited to a maximum of \$200 million
+- Rates Increases limited to a maximum of 4.5% per annum, 7% for next two and then back to 4.5% for the balance, plus an allowance for annual growth in rateable properties. - Debt net external debt limited to a maximum of \$260 million.